Jim-Sotelo/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-First Kickstarter homework
+A look at succesful and unsuccesful Kickstarter campaigns in the USA and GB